 BMTPC - Building Material and Technology Promotion Council of India

 CEA - Central Electricity Authority

 CFC - Chlorofluorocarbon

 CGWB - Central Groundwater Authority Board

 CPCB - Central Pollution Control Board

 dB - Decibel

 DG -Diesel Generator

 DVC - Damodar Valley Corporation

 EA - Environmental Assessment

 EMP - Environmental Management Plan

 ERM - Environmental Resources Management

 ESIA - Environmental and Social Impact Assessment

 ESIA- Environmental and Social Impact Assessment

 ESMF- Environmental and Social Management Framework

 ESZ - Eco-Sensitive Zone

 GCC- General Conditions of Contract

 GM - Gair Mazrua

 GOI - Government of India

 GPS - Global Positioning System

 GSS - Grid Sub Station

 IESE - Initial Environmental and Social Examination

 IMD - India Meteorological Department

 IS - Indian Standard

 IUCN - International Union for Conservation of Nature

 IWPA - Indian Wildlife Protection Act

 JPSIP- Jharkhand Power System Improvement Project

 JUSNL - Jharkhand Urja Sancharan Nigam Limited

-KL- Kilo Liter
+KL- Kilo Litre

-KLD - Kilo Liter per Day
+KLD - Kilo Litre per Day

 Km - Kilometer

 KVA - Kilo-Volts-Ampere

 MVA - Mega-Volts-Ampere

 NBWL - National Board of Wildlife

 NH- National Highway

 PCB - Pollution Control Board

 PCB - Polychlorinated Biphenyls

 PfA - Power for All

 PPP - Public Private Partnership

-PUCC - Pollution Under Control Certificate
+PUCC - Pollution under Control Certificate

 SCC- Special Conditions of Contract

 SF6 -Sulfur Hexafluoride

 TCE - TATA Consulting Engineer

 TL - Transmission Line

 WPR- Work Participation Ratio

-EXECUTIVE SUMMARY
+EXECUTIVE SUMMERY

 The Jharkhand Urja Sancharan Nigam Limited (JUSNL) with financial assistance from the World Bank is implementing the transmission infrastructure development/upgradation under the Jharkhand Power System Improvement Project (JPSIP) and will include: (a) Creation of 25 new 132 kV substations, and (b) Development of associated 132 KV transmission lines of around 1800 kms.
 These 25 substations and associated transmission lines have been organised into 26 schemes.
-The proposed new 132 KV Grid substation at Shikaripara Block is covered under the Scheme E Volume 1.
+The proposed 132KV substation at Jharmundi Block is covered under Scheme S of Phase 1.

-The proposed substation at Shikaripara Block would be located on Plot no. 1034 of the Kalipathar Village, Shikaripara Block in Dumka District.
-10 acres of land have been allotted to JUSNL by the District Collector Dumka for development of the substation.
-The site is connected to other areas by NH 114 A (connecting Dumka- Rampurhat) which traverses at approx. 420m from the project site.
+The proposed substation at Jharmundi would be located on Plot no. 325 of the Paharidih Village and Plot no. 200 of the Bunbhuni Villages, Jharmundi Block in Dumka District.
+Out of the entire plot of land which is approximately 7.65 acres, 4.44 acres from Plot no. 325 and 3.21 acres from Plot no. 200 have been already allotted to JUSNL by the District Collector of Dumka for development of the substation.
+The site is connected to National Highway 114A by village road (connecting Dumka-Deoghar).

 The project activities would involve the design, construction and operation of a 132/33 KV Sub-station.
-The key components of the project would include: 2 No.s 50 MVA oil cooled transformers, incoming and outgoing bays connecting to the transmission line, control room and residential quarters for JSUNL employees.
-Setting up of the sub-station would involve a permanent change in land use from presently forest land to infrastructure.
+The key components of the project would include: 2 Nos 50 MVA oil cooled transformers, incoming and outgoing bays connecting to the transmission line, control room and residential quarters for JSUNL employees.
+Setting up of the sub-station would involve a permanent change in land use from presently non-forest land to infrastructure.
 Construction activities are expected to cause temporary disturbances because of plying of vehicles in approach roads, site preparation involving cutting and filling of earth and soil, operation of construction machinery and equipment, and the involvement of a labour force.